KDE/digikam-doc/README.md

 ## Continuous Integration

-At all changes done in this repository, as commits and Merge Requests, the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will recompile automatically all the contents to check the validity of the DoReStructuredText files, including the current translations of the documentations.
+At all changes done in this repository, as commits and Merge Requests, the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will recompile automatically all the contents to check the validity of the ReStructuredText files, including the current translations of the documentations.

 The [CI/CD section](https://invent.kde.org/documentation/digikam-doc/-/pipelines) lists the history of the continuous integration pipelines.